open-energy-transition/grid-mapping-starter-kit/README.md

 - [ ] Search for new lines parallel to existing ones and new lines starting from major central transmission substations.
 - [ ] Check for news reports on new substations and transmission lines that have become operational in recent years.
 LLMs like ChatGPT allow you to search in the local language: _"Please search for news about transmission lines or substation recently opened in country A. Please use the official language of the country for your search"_
 - [ ] Search for new substation records and national substation records as a reference "hint" layer.
 LLMs like ChatGPT allow you to search in the local language: _"Please search for transmission lines or substation datasets in X. Please use the official language of the country for your search."_ For a curated list of datasets that may be useful, see [Awesome Electric Grid Mapping](https://github.com/open-energy-transition/Awesome-Electric-Grid-Mapping).
 The plugin [OpenData](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/OpenData) offers you the option of using a variety of different data sets in JOSM.

-If you don't know a good country to start with, [OpenInfraMap.org's nightlights background](https://openinframap.org/#2.15/-1.45/23.58/L,N,P) can help you find countries with larger gaps in the transmission grid.

 ## Common Mistakes
 1. Do not use the default settings for distribution grid mapping.
 The Overpass Turbo script provided with this starter kit is optimised for transmission grid mapping.
 Lines on towers below 90 kV are not visualised in JOSM and should not be mapped with the standard configuration of this script.